 Over the years, I’ve noticed that when certain elements are missing, team building is less than effective.
 Definitely, an effort is made to include each and every one of these elements for every team building initiative.
 Unfortunately, many clients are totally resistant to including some or all of these elements.
 Comments that provide insight into the reasons for this resistance would be greatly appreciated.
 It’s puzzling.
 Why invest money in team building and then doom it to less than optimal results?

-Essential Elements for Effective Team Building
+Essential Elements for Designing Effective Team Building

 - Short conference call or meeting with CEO.

 This is essential to pinpoint goals, objectives, expectations, and corporate challenges.

 If this step is skipped, you risk having the CEO turn up, find the session you designed is not what s/he was looking first.
 At best you’ll be scrambling to make last-minute changes.
 At worst, s/he’ll simply cut team building short.
 Participants will be left with all kinds of loose ends and you will be left looking totally incompetent.